Jatinrajpal2/Pizza-Sales-Analysis-SQL/README.md

 ---

-## 📈 Project Highlights

-This project demonstrates the ability to:

-- Work with relational databases
-- Combine data from multiple tables using JOINs
-- Perform business-oriented aggregations
-- Analyze sales trends using date/time functions
-- Use CTEs for structured analysis
-- Apply Window Functions for cumulative revenue
-- Convert raw transactional data into business insights

----

 🚀 Conclusion

 The project demonstrates how SQL can be used to transform transactional pizza sales data into meaningful business insights.